Smart Tag Recommendations Explained: How GPT-4 Extracts Data From Full Texts

 How Does It Work?

 The first thing to know about Smart Tag Recommendations is that the feature is off by default.
 This is to ensure that review administrators make a conscious decision about whether or not to employ AI augmentation workflows in the study design.
-Once turned on in settings, a background batch job is run on every included record that has a full text attached to it.
+Once turned on in settings, a background batch job is run on every included record in the nest that currently has a full text attached to it.
+Note: Smart Tags currently only runs on full texts that exist in the nest prior to generation, recommendations will not be automatically generated for new records that come in after the feature is turned on.
+Upon new records imported, users will have to regenerate recommendations again in Settings.

 Smart Tag Recommendations are derived from a number of types of data: